Awarrior91/php2-auto-downgrade/README.md

 Then it'll install fail2ban and rkhunter.

 After that it installs zend from https://github.com/ZenCashOfficial.

 Then it installs the Tracker from https://github.com/ZenCashOfficial.

-You also need a fully qualified domain name.
+You will need a fully qualified domain name.

 Region Codes are: